-Pakistani participants, proposals should also describe a selection process and logistics for a one to two-week Pakistanbased program for a smaller number of U.S. participants.
-The U.S. participants will be selected from among the internship host organizations for the Pakistani participants and will travel several months after the Pakistanis return home.
-The Pakistan-based program may include public presentations, on-site visits at Pakistani media outlets, and media interviews, if possible.
-All details and specifics on Pakistan-based programs will be arranged in close coordination with the Public Affairs Section of the U.S. Embassy in Islamabad.
-Proposals must show a convincing plan to work with ECA and the U.S. Embassy in Islamabad on this project, and to adhere to U.S. government security restrictions on travel within Pakistan.
+Afghanistan-Based Programs: Proposals should also describe a selection process and logistics for a one to two-week Afghanistan-based program for a smaller number of U.S. participants.
+The U.S. participants will be selected from among the internship host organizations for the Afghan participants and will travel several months after the Afghans return home.
+The Afghanistan-based program may include public presentations, joint skills development programs, and media interviews, if possible.
+All details and specifics on Afghanistan-based programs will be arranged in close coordination with the Public Affairs Section of the U.S. Embassy in Kabul.